IDEKENTERPRISES/IDEKENTERPRISES/README.md

 - JS
 - PHP

-Currently working on (UBC):
+## Currently working on (Academic):

-Java application to track medication dosage and times.
+- Java application to track medication dosage and times.

-SQL database system for a hypothetical trading platform using MySQL, PHP and Oracle.
+- SQL database system for a hypothetical trading platform using MySQL, PHP and Oracle.

-Pulsar detection using r (dplyr) as an academic project.
+- Pulsar detection using r (dplyr) as an academic project.

-Currently working on (Personal):
+- Creating the Cyber Security society at the University of Aberdeen.

-Creating the Cyber Security society at the University of Aberdeen.
+## Currently working on (Personal):

-Participating in CTFs.
+- Participating in CTFs.

-Expanding my knowledge on AI models such as Stable Diffusion.
+- Expanding my knowledge on AI models such as Stable Diffusion.

-Creating Discord bots using node.js and python.
+- Creating Discord bots using node.js and python.